saltstack/salt/HACKING.rst

 Pygit2 or other dependency install fails
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may see some failure messages when installing requirements.
+You can
-You can directly access your nox environment and possibly install pygit (or other dependency) that way.
-When you run nox, you'll see a message like this:
+directly access your nox environment and possibly install pygit (or
+other dependency) that way.
+When you run nox, you’ll see a message like
+this:

 ::